Let Them Talk.

 The Problem

-An overstretched and exam-focused education system, mental health crises, harmful algorithms, AI, and the noise of culture wars and misinformation are shaping young lives in ways that undermine resilience, creativity, and connection.
+Mental health crises, harmful algorithms, AI, and the noise of culture wars and misinformation are shaping young lives in ways that undermine resilience, creativity, and connection.

 Many feel disenfranchised, ignored by those in power, and are attracted to extremes online.